TingRubato/ps-cv/_projects/1_project.md

 ---
 layout: page
-title: PulsePace
+title: A Soundless Metronome
-description: the metronome that you should feel.
+description: The metronome that you should feel,
 img: assets/img/pulsepace/featured.png
 importance: 1
 category: fun